Greg Pence

 Gregory Joseph Pence (born November 14, 1956) is an American businessman and politician who served as the U.S. representative for Indiana's 6th congressional district from 2019 to 2025.
-The district serves much of east-central Indiana, including Pence's hometown of Columbus, as well as Greenfield, Richmond, Shelbyville, and the southern third of Indianapolis.
 A member of the Republican Party, he is the older brother of former U.S. vice president Mike Pence, who represented the district from 2001 to 2013.

+The district Pence served included much of east-central Indiana, including Pence's hometown of Columbus, as well as Greenfield, Richmond, Shelbyville, and the southern third of Indianapolis.

 In January 2024, Pence announced that he would not be running for re-election to the 119th United States Congress.

 Early life

 Born in Columbus, Indiana, on November 14, 1956, Pence is the oldest of six children born to his parents, Ann Jane "Nancy" (née Cawley) and Edward Joseph Pence Jr., who ran a group of gas stations.
 He was raised in the Catholic faith.
 According to his mother, Pence and his three brothers rode wagons in a 1964 campaign parade for Republican presidential nominee Barry Goldwater.

 Pence earned a B.A. in theology and philosophy and a Master of Business Administration in 1983 from Loyola University Chicago.
 He earned a commission in the Marines in 1981 after receiving his undergraduate degree and served for five and a half years, rising to the rank of first lieutenant.
 In 1983, his battalion was stationed in Beirut, Lebanon, and shipped out shortly before the bombings.